 At Tidewater Diamond you will find hundreds of truly unique pieces.
-Are you looking for a piece with history or for a greener way to purchase jewelry?
-Visit Tidewater Diamond in Chesapeake.
+Are you looking for a piece with history or a piece that speaks to your style?
+Visit us today in Chesapeake.
 We have one of the largest selections of antique and estate jewelry.
 You will find vintage designs in several categories.
 Do you want a Victorian engagement ring, a Edwardian Pin, or beautiful classic style that has lasted through the ages?
-Browse gold, platinum, gold filled, and silver pieces from decades past.
-Estate jewelry is a great way to go green.
-These pieces are previously owned.
-By recycling these items you are helping create a small footprint from mining practices across the world.
+Browse gold, platinum, gold plated, and silver pieces from decades past.

 A piece of jewelry that is over 100 years old.
 This term is reserved for pieces that are pieces that were actually produced over 100 years ago

 Jewelry that represents a style of an era.
 These are either period pieces from style eras such as Edwardian, Victorian, or Art-Deco.
 These may also be new pieces that represent the styling of those eras.